Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/dynamic-programming.md

 ## What is Dynamic Programming?

 Dynamic programming is an optimization technique,
-Used to efficiently solve problems that are computationally complex,
+Used to efficiently solve problems that are computationally complex.

 Which usually has to do with finding the maximum and minimum range of the algorithmic query.

 Dynamic programming key characteristic,